TronNerd82/SlackwareARM-accessories-directory/README.md

 # SlackwareARM accessories directory
 A user-contributed directory of links to purchase accessory hardware required by or otherwise benefiting the user experience of Slackware ARM

+The creation of this GitHub repo was inspired by a suggestion from Stuart Winter, the lead maintainer of Slackware ARM, seen in this thread on the LinuxQuestions forum ( https://www.linuxquestions.org/questions/slackware-arm-108/user-contributed-links-to-accessory-hardware-required-recommended-by-slackware-arm-4175757312/ ).
+Links posted on this thread will also be included here, with credit given to the LQ user who posted it.

 ## The bare minimum recommended hardware:
 * Your single-board computer of choice and its according power supply
 * A USB multi-card reader ( EXAMPLE: https://www.amazon.com/UGREEN-Adapter-Windows-Surface-Chromebook/dp/B01EFPX9XA )